EdFage/fuelCostCalculator/README.md

 ## How it works

+1. Input your vehicle data:
+    1. Pin the Chrome extension.
-1. Input your vehicle data by clicking on the chrome extension's icon in the toolbar to open the popup.
+    2. Click on the chrome extension's icon in the toolbar to open the popup.
+    3. Input your data.
-2. Navigate to any directions page in google maps.
+3. Navigate to any directions page in Google Maps.
-3. The estimated fuel cost appears below the distance.
+4. The estimated fuel cost appears below the distance.

 ## Bugs and Feature Requests